Domu: A Child's Dream: Synopsis

 After leaving a playdate with Hiroshi and Little Yo, Etsuko is attacked by Tsutomu Sasaki, a young man who has been possessed by Old Cho.
 Old Cho makes Sasaki slit his own throat with a utility knife, traumatizing Etsuko.
 The following night, as Yoshikawa hangs out in the complex courtyard, Old Cho offers him the dead patrolman's pistol.

 In the morning, Takayama visits a professor to get his expert opinion on the recent events, as well as any information on Japanese shamanism.
 The professor refers Takayama to a practicing shaman named Noriko Nonomura.
-After Takayama meets to Nonomura, they travel to the housing complex to let her examine it for signs of supernatural power.
-At the moment of their arrival, Old Cho and Etsuko are having a psychic battle; Nonomura realizes that the children in the complex are the objects of Old Cho's madness, and tells Takayama to protect them at all costs.
+After Takayama meets with Nonomura, they travel to the housing complex to let her examine it for signs of supernatural power.
+At the moment of their arrival, Old Cho and Etsuko are having a psychic battle; Nonomura realizes that the children in the complex are the objects of Old Cho's madness, and tells Takayama to watch out for them at all costs.
 Takayama fails to understand the warning.

 Meanwhile, a policeman appears at Old Cho's apartment regarding his patio doors, which were shattered when Etsuko was attacked.
 The policeman and the manager are surprised to find the residence completely empty, save for a ring the policeman finds near the patio doors.

 Later, Old Cho possesses Yoshikawa and kills a young boy, before going after Etsuko.
 When Hiroshi and Little Yo wander into the scene, Yoshikawa shoots Little Yo and, later, kills Hiroshi.
 Sensing Old Cho on the roof, Etsuko teleports to face him.
 This leads to a gigantic battle across the apartment complex.
 Etsuko then has a mental breakdown when Old Cho blows up a building with a gas main, killing many children that were witnessing the battle on their balconies; Little Yo and Mrs. Tezuka are killed as the building collapses.
 Overwhelmed by Etsuko's power, a terrified Old Cho flees the scene.
 Etsuko's powers kill two firemen and cause more damage before she is calmed down by the presence of her mother.

 In the aftermath, Yoshikawa is blamed by the media for the tragedy.
 Old Cho is taken into custody, but Okamura gathers very little information.
 After being given another psychic attack by Old Cho, Takayama begins keeping watch on him.
 While doing so in the complex's courtyard, Etsuko enters the scene and focuses her powers against Old Cho.
-He is easily overwhelmed and killed.
+He is easily overwhelmed in a mental battle with only relatively subtle physical manifestations and dies of an apparent heart attack.
 Etsuko then teleports from the scene, leaving Takayama clueless as to how Old Cho died.